-I'm a professor in (and, for the moment, chair of)
+I'm a professor in

 the Department of

-Computer Science at Carleton
+Computer Science at Carleton College.

-College.
 My interests are focused on computational social

 sciences, particularly the structure and evolution of social networks